 - Ask your advisees to think about their 5-year goals and how their Dickinson education is preparing them to meet these goals.

 The Registrar runs degree audits for students in their seventh semester of college.
-Emails will be sent to the student with copies to the Advisor and Class Dean.
+Emails will be sent to the student with copies to the Advisor and College Dean.
 As the major advisor, please take time to read these carefully and follow up immediately with the student regarding questions or concerns being raised by the Registrar.

 October is Advising month – but in some cases, the entire senior year requires careful monitoring for your advisee’s progress to graduation.

-If the student has more than four credits left to complete – consider recommending he/she attend a January term course somewhere if their last semester is particularly demanding.
+If the student has more than four credits left to complete – consider recommending they attend a January term course somewhere if their last semester is particularly demanding.
 (Remind them to complete the form: “Enrollment in Another Institution” to ensure the credit(s) will transfer back to Dickinson.)